 — EiF Soccer (@EiFsoccer) February 13, 2017

 De Jong is also a perfect modern day midfielder because he is able to play a number of roles at an incredibly high level due to his impressive skill set.
 He can play as a deep lying playmaker, as a playmaking number 10, or as a number 8 who dictates play like Modric or Kovacic.
 This versatility makes him a dream for managers, and particularly for Ajax managers, because he can play in all three positions in Ajax’s patented 4-3-3.
 Similar to Thiago Alcantara, albeit at a lower level, he’s played all three roles with great success and could have a fantastic future playing any one of these.
-But, in my opinion, he’s at his best as a deep lying playmaker or as a number 8 in that Modric-type role, dictating play with a holding midfield player behind him because it allows him to focus on controlling the play while giving him freedom to push into the attack, knowing he has a player behind him to cover.
-He can thrive equally well in both roles, which is why he can be such an asset to a number of teams because he can perform in that Busquets deep lying playmaker role or in that number 8 type role.
-Certainly a rare ability.
+But, in my opinion, his best position is in that Modric-type role, dictating play with a holding midfield player behind him because it allows him to focus on controlling the play while giving him freedom to push into the attack, knowing he has a player behind him to cover.

 Frenkie de Jong has all the skills to be a top class central midfielder and his performances have continued to improve and they continue to be noticed by Head Coach Peter Bosz.
 I think de Jong will have to be resigned to playing the majority of his football with Jong Ajax for the rest of the season as the first team have been thriving and the midfield of Davy Klaassen, Hakim Ziyech, and Lasse Schone has proved quite successful.
 But, I believe he will get more playing time as the season goes on and then he will slot into the starting line up next season ready to make Ajax’s midfield his own.